Mohammad Ali Shah

 Fellow Since 2006

-This profile was prepared when Mohammad Ali Shah was elected to the Ashoka Fellowship in 2006.
+This description of Mohammad Ali Shah's work was prepared when Mohammad Ali Shah was elected to the Ashoka Fellowship in 2006.

 Mohammad Ali Shah has created a platform for fisherfolk, historically treated as serfs and excluded from the market, to acquire a voice in policy making and to participate as equals with other stakeholders in the fishing industry.